On-route place guide

 Why stop here

-Ashtabula is worth prioritizing when you want eastern Ohio to feel like a real continuation of the live Route 20 build instead of a gap before Pennsylvania.
+Ashtabula is worth prioritizing when you want eastern Ohio to feel like a real stretch of the live Route 20 build instead of a gap before Pennsylvania.
 It gives the second Ohio pass anchor weight, overnight logic, and enough stop value to justify extending the state east.

 What kind of stop it is